Experts fear 'snowball effect' as Iran abandons nuclear deal | The Japan Times

 “It does mean that it builds up reserves of material that could in the future support a more rapid push to the higher levels of enrichment that are suitable for weapons use,” Plant said.

-The danger comes July 7, if Iran begins enriching uranium to higher levels.
+The danger will come July 7 if Iran begins enriching uranium to higher levels.

-Both Davenport and Ian Stewart, a professor at King’s College London who runs its antiproliferation studies program called Project Alpha, worry about miscalculations from Iran, the U.S. or the West amid the brinksmanship.
+Both Davenport and Ian Stewart, a professor at King’s College London who runs its antiproliferation studies program called Project Alpha, worry about miscalculations from Iran, the U.S. or the West amid the brinkmanship.

 Davenport says Iran’s moves probably are aimed at gaining leverage in negotiations.